LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/viewmodels.rst

 A **ViewModel** is a model class designed specifically to be used in a view.
 By utilizing ViewModels in our application, we can make our views strongly-typed and add validation to forms to prevent bad user input.
+Also, if we have information we want to collect as part of a form, but not save as part of a model, we can store that data as a property of a ViewModel.
+An example of this would be if we have a form for users to create an account on our site.
+The form includes two fields: one for the password and one for confirming the new user's password.
+While we only want to save the password and may only have a ``Password`` property in our model, we can add a ``ConfirmPassword`` property to the ViewModel so we can check that the two match before saving the user's info.
 These benefits of ViewModels will help reduce potential errors in our application.

 Refactoring the View and Controller to Use a Model in a View - Video